Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: One-dimensional H×T T –Unbiased Rough Integrators

 Now we extend the classification to random rough paths with random, adapted and monotone renormalisation paths via a DDS-type time change argument, as earlier mentioned in Remark \ref{rem:whydetrenorm}.
 We fix a $1-$dimensional $\alpha-$continuous random rough path $\XXX := (1, X, \XX^2,..., \XX^k)$ that is adapted to the filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\in [0, T]}, \mathbb{P})$ where $\mathcal{F}= \mathcal{F}_T$ for some $\alpha \in (0,1]$ and $k:=\lfloor \frac{1}{\alpha} \rfloor$.
 Assume moreover that $(\mathcal{F}_t)_{t\in [0, T]}$ satisfies the usual conditions of right-continuity and completeness.

 Recall from \eqref{eq:Recover perturbation} that the renormalisation term $G^j({t})$ can be recovered by $(\XX^j_{0,t}, X_{0,t}, G^{2}_{0,t}..., G^{j-1}_{0,t})$ for every $j=2,...,k$.
 Inductively, all renormalisation terms are adapted as well.
-Moreover, we assume that they are monotone increasing and start from $0$ without loss of generality.
+Moreover, we assume that they are monotone decreasing and start from $0$.
 We consider two different cases.